 When you’re typing pinyin, you’ll get an autocomplete box that will convert numeric pinyin (e.g., pin1) into diacritic pinyin (e.g., yīn).
 The gray letter or digit on the right-hand side is something you can type next to continue typing the displayed diacritic pinyin.
 You can also click/tap on the drop-down menu to select a suggestion.

-If you are incorrect, you get two choices, "Continue", which will adjust your review interval (more on this below) and continue to the next activity, and "Skip", which will prevent this card from rearing its ugly head again for some duration.
+If you are incorrect and you tap “Not Sure” then it will show you the answer and you’ll get two choices, “Continue”, which will adjust your review interval (more on this below) and continue to the next flashcard, and “Skip”, which will prevent this card from rearing its ugly head again for some duration.

 If you are correct, you just get one button, “Got it”.
 More on this in the next section.